So You Think You Can Dance (American TV series) season 11

 So You Think You Can Dance, an American dance competition show, returned for its eleventh season on Wednesday, May 28, 2014.
 The commission of an eleventh season was first announced by series creator Nigel Lythgoe on the September 10, 2013, telecast of the season 10 finale.
 The season again features Lythgoe, who also serves as executive producer, and ballroom expert Mary Murphy as the two permanent members of the judge's panel while Cat Deeley continues in her role as host for a tenth consecutive season.

 Contemporary contestant Ricky Ubeda won the competition, and his prizes include $250,000, the chance to appear on the cover of Dance Spirit magazine, the offer of a role in the 2014 Broadway revival of the musical On the Town as choreographed by one of this season's guest choreographers, Joshua Bergasse, and the title of America's Favorite Dancer.
 The runner-up was tap contestant Valerie Rockey.
 This season saw the show eliminate interactive viewer participation by telephone, with producers preferring to divert weekly voting to the show's website and the network's new proprietary smartphone app, a process that reduced the overall number of votes each participating viewer could cast each week.

-Ubeda and fellow grand finalist Valerie Rockey, who were paired as a couple from the first performance episode, became the sixteenth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the thirteenth contestants to be in the grand finale, and became the fifth couple in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale and became the original couple who were the final two.
+–Ubeda and fellow grand finalist Valerie Rockey, who were paired as a couple from the first performance episode, became the twentieth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the sixteenth contestants to be in the grand finale, became the fourth pair in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale and became the first original couple who were the final two without being in the bottom six or the bottom four and the second season that the top four were never in the danger zone.

-–Moore and fellow grand finalist Mark Germor, who were paired as a couple from the first performance episode, became the fourteenth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the ? contestants to be in the grand finale, and became the fourth pair in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale.